Tuesday, July 29, 2008

 We left those lionesses, returning back to the mating pair at the Masai Kopjes from earlier in the day.
 At this point they were not overly active and simply lounged and napped in the mid-day sun. they breifly looked at us once or twice but would simply flop over onto their sides and nap.
 The lioness that V spotted earlier, high atop the kopje was also fast asleep laying on her side beneath a large strangling fig tree.

-obviously nervous and agitated because she wanted to get down from the tree.
+With that we decided to return to the lodge, freshen up, nap and would come back out for a later game drive in the late afternoon.
+Along the way back we saw an incredible and very funny sight: a lioness was sitting in the crotch of a large umbrella acacia tree, all alone, except for the fact that a group of 6-8 elephants were below her enjoying the shade.
+What was very funny was that she was obviously nervous and agitated because she wanted to get down from the tree.
 However this was not an option as she would be forced to jump onto the back of an elphant to get down.
 She must have gotten up in the tree first, napped then awoke and found her exit blocked by the elephant herd.
 We could not tell for sure but the elephants did not take any notice of her or simply did not care.
 An elephant adult has little to fear from a lion so they were simply enjoying the shade of the tree.

 We returned to the lodge at 2:30 pm wiped some road dust from our faces and took a short nap.